raspberrypilearning/test-detectives/en/step_3.md

 - Logging the state of your program as it progresses
 - Stepping through a program

-You can do all of these without having to install any special software, you just need Python 3 and the IDLE editor.
+You can do all of these things without having to install any special software, you just need Python 3 and the IDLE editor.